tomjamescn/mustache.yii/README.md

 ```

 Adjust the values as needed.
 Here, it's supposed that [`CApplication->extensionPath`](http://www.yiiframework.com/doc/api/1.1/CApplication#extensionPath-detail), that is the [`ext`](http://www.yiiframework.com/doc/guide/1.1/en/basics.namespace) root alias, has been set to Composer's `vendor` directory.
+The `mustache` alias must be defined prior to use the view renderer.
+The library classes rely on this alias to function properly.

 ## License
 [Mustache.yii](https://packagist.org/packages/cedx/mustache-yii) is distributed under the MIT License.